 - Your business must have at least a 25% reduction in revenues in at least one quarter in 2020 compared to that same quarter in 2019.

 The 25% reduction in revenue is the part you need to focus on.
 You need to make comparative reports that don’t include funding from the original round of PPP.
 Additionally, if you’re only seeking a loan of $150,000 through the same lender you worked with the first time, you may not need to provide quarterly revenue information.

 5. Work with a local bank if possible

 Not everybody banks with a local community bank, but if you do, you will find you are more likely to be able to work with a real person and get more information and better service throughout the process.
 The larger banks have long lists of businesses and organizations that have applied, and many have stopped taking new applications.
 You may need to move your business bank accounts to the local community bank to get into their queue, but it may be the difference between getting and not getting PPP money.

-Divvy and Lendio are already doing it.
-PayPal, Square, and Intuit also plan on processing PPP loans.
+There are several fintech companies that are working directly with SBA-approved partners to process loans.
+Not every organization from the first round is participating, but a good portion are already taking applications.
 The biggest issue with these companies is that for the most part, they are using technology to fully automate the process.
 This makes it easy and simple for current customers that have that info on file but can lead to misfires for those that just joined or that are just applying.

 If there is something “wrong” or filled in incorrectly they will just reject you, most of them without telling you what is actually the problem.
 But it doesn’t hurt to get in line and see what happens.

 If you do these 9 things when applying for a PPP loan, you stand a better chance of your application being approved and the money from the loan being made available to you much more quickly.
-If you’re looking for more insight into what you can do to help your business survive and thrive through this crisis, check out our recent writeups listed below, as well as our COVID-19 Resource page for webinars, articles, and up-to-date information.
+If you’re looking for more insight into what you can do to help your business survive and thrive through this crisis, check out our recent writeups listed below.

 Crisis Planning Resources